"We are Gluten and Grain Free."

 Goals of gfmama's

-We at gfmama's are actively developing crepe mixes, and more.
-Our goal is to help make eating gluten and grain free easier.
+We at gfmama's are actively developing 3G Free cooking mixes that have excellent taste and texture and make eating without the grains quick and easy.
 It is also our goal to show you how very tasty it can be too.
 It is often said that "necessity is the mother of invention."
 In our case, that is true.

 Healthy eating has become more important.
 Environmental conditions and farming practices have changed the quality of soils our food is grown in.
 Genetic modification of seeds has affected digestibility.
-Rising gluten content in grains are contributing to the growing number of people afflicted with digestive issues.
+The dramatic rise of the incidence of inflammation leading to the development of autoimmune diseases is causing mainstream demand for ‘healthy for you’ foods.
+We get it because we eat this way too!

 The excess use of antibiotics has affected our ability to digest foods.
 Artificial ingredients in our convenience foods, fried foods, and little to no fruits and vegetables compound these problems.
-Just in my city alone, I have seen farms and grazing lands being plowed under.
+I have seen so many farms and grazing lands being plowed under.
 This is to make way for new housing developments.

 These changes are causing many changes.
 We live in concrete "jungles."
 We cry out as the rainforest of South America is being destroyed; yet we do not have the same outcry in America for farmlands.